-However, you must do something about it.
-Studies show that those who suffer from insomnia are more prone to anxiety, diabetes, depression, and congestive heart failures in the future.
+However, you should do something about it since lack of sleep affects your health.
+Studies show that those who suffer from insomnia are more prone to anxiety, diabetes, depression, and a future risk of congestive heart failure.
 If you don’t get a good night’s sleep, it is likely that you will age faster than you should.
 You will also find yourself feeling confused and unwell all the time.
 It is only when you sleep that the body repairs itself on a cellular level and gets rid of toxins.
 You must get at least six to eight hours of sleep every night.
-Do not fret if you can’t.
+Do not fret if you are not currently getting that much.
 There are solutions and effective solutions within reach.

 What Is Insomnia?